chmouel/gh-workon/README.md

 choose any via fzf (useful if you have a old issue reaching the gh issue list limit)

+## Git hooks

+If you install the script [prepare-commit-msg](./prepare-commit-msg) into your .git/hooks directory (make sure it is set as executable).
+It will automatically detect if you are in branch named issue-NUMBER and prepare a commit message out of the issue title for you.

 ## TODO

 - Support glab